-Room Rent in College housing covers cost of occupancy and utilities.
+Room & Board covers cost of room occupancy and board.
 Each student is responsible to the College for the condition of his room and is expected to report any damage to College property to the Associate Dean of Students.
-The student must pay the costs of repairs or replacement and, depending on the circumstances, may suffer disciplinary action.
+The student must pay the costs of repairs or replacement for any damages and, depending on the circumstances, may suffer disciplinary action.

-Board.
 All students-except day students, those residing off campus, those residing in private homes on campus, and married students living with their spouses-are required to board in the Commons.
+Unlimited, 15 and 5 meal (per week) plans are available.
+All freshmen are required to have the unlimited plan.
+The 5 meal plan is limited to those students living off campus.
 If a student has a serious medical problem relating to diet, he may request that the College waive the boarding requirement.
 He must submit a specific diet recommended by his physician to the Dean of Students, who will consult with the food service manager.
 If the food service manager cannot reasonably meet the dietary requirements, the Dean of Students may waive the board requirement if the student can meet his dietary needs in an otherwise satisfactory manner.